What could be done to manage pain due to a herniated disc?

 Hello doctor,

 I have had a herniated disc at my L2, S5 for the past two years.
 It has been extremely painful occasionally and always sets me in a bad mood.
 I am 21 years old and I have just started lifting weights again after stopping for two years.
 My question is what is a quick fixer to the pain?
 Any specific stretches?
-I am not a fan of constantly taking medicine.
+I do not prefer constantly taking medicine.
 Kindly suggest.

 Thank you.